Azure/Azure-Maps-plugin-for-QGIS/docs/developer-docs/logging.md

-# Logging in Azure Maps QGIS Plugin
+# Logging in Azure Maps Creator QGIS Plugin

 ## View logs in QGIS
 - Bottom right corner of QGIS has a message icon, which opens up the logs for plugin.
 Brief explainations of the windows is given here: